-The above Gif has a pickup that meters down, because when we pull the steel away from the pickup’s magnetic field, the needle is pulled towards 0 Ohms.
+The above gif has a pickup that meters down.
+When we pull the steel away from the pickup’s magnetic field, the needle is pulled towards 0 Ohms.

 If you wanted to reverse the phase: You could swap the leads.
 Reversing the White and Black leads from the pickup will make this pickup Meter Up.

-Real World Example: Let’s say you just bought a pickup with muitiple leads, like the 2-Conductor seen above.
+Real-World Example: Let’s say you just bought a pickup with multiple leads, like the 2-Conductor seen above.
 You’re about to install it in your guitar that already has a pickup installed.
 You can take a Phase check of both pickups to see how you wanted to wire the new pickup.
-If your original pickup meters up, and your new pickup meters down, you could reverse White and Black and you’ll have an in-phase guitar pickup.
+If your original pickup meters up, and your new pickup meters down, reverse White and Black to reverse the phase.